-Here you will find a collection of Frequently Asked Questions (FAQ’s) covering RV Inspections and why you should consider having a professional inspection completed by A & L RV Inspection before you purchase your RV.
+Here you will find a collection of Frequently Asked Questions (FAQ’s) covering RV Inspections and why you should consider having a professional RV inspection completed by A & L RV Inspection before you purchase your RV.

 I have found a great RV to buy, but I live a long distance away.
 How can you help me?

 Yes we can.
-Over 80% of our clients are “out-of-state”.
-We have performed inspections for clients residing in Australia, Switzerland, Brazil, looking to purchase an RV in America.
-They never saw the RV until they purchased it, based on our inspection report and it came of the ship.
+Over 70% of our clients are “out-of-state”.
+We have performed inspections for clients residing in Australia, Switzerland and Brazil, looking to purchase an RV in America.
+They never saw the RV until they purchased it, based on our inspection report and it came off the ship.

-A & L RV Inspection conducts inspections all over the USA.
+We provide RV inspections in most locations in Florida.
 If we happen not to be close to the RV to be inspected or in the time frame you need it done, due to our schedule, we can usually recommend another NRVIA certified inspector close by the RV that you need inspected.

 Why do I need an independent RV inspection?

-We are an experienced, unbiased and impartial inspection service that, by our code of ethics, does not have any financial interest in the transaction.
+We are an experienced, unbiased and impartial inspection service that, by our code of ethics, indicates we do not have any financial interest in the transaction.
 We do NOT perform repairs and have no incentive to manufacture defective items that aren’t really defective.
-The inspection we perform provides detailed information about the current operating condition of the RV you are planning to purchase.
+The inspection we perform provides detailed information about the current operating condition of the RV componets you are planning to purchase.
 If everything is working and in good operating condition, the report will provide confirmation that what the seller said and what you thought to be true is true.
-However, in the case where components are not working, the report lets you, the buyer, know the true condition of the RV before you purchase it.
+However, in the case where components are not working properly, the report lets you, the buyer, know the true condition of the RV before you purchase it.